Lion's Mane Mushroom Lookalikes: Picking the Right Mushroom

 Fortunately, none of the lion’s mane mushrooms lookalikes are poisonous.

-These three species in the Hericium genus are edible and they can be used for culinary purposes.
+These three species in the Hericium genus are edible and can be used for culinary purposes.

 Nutritional Profile of Lion’s Mane and Its Lookalikes